jquast/acinf/README.rst

 -----

-This software provides basic CLI and API functionality for controlling a single fan and reading sensor values from the AC Infinity Controller 69 Pro.
+This software provides basic CLI and API functionality for controlling a single fan and reading sensor values from the AC Infinity Controller 69 Pro using bluetooth.

 Install
 -------